At a glance

 Excess deposition of airborne nitrogen compounds in terrestrial ecosystems can cause nutrient imbalances which may modify the species composition.
 Organisms that prefer low-nitrogen conditions will be displaced in favour of species that thrive in nitrogen-rich habitats.

 Almost half of ferns and flowering plants on Germany’s Red List are threatened by nutrient deposition.
 Moreover, many plants become more susceptible to frost, drought and pests due to changes in nutrient availability.
 The indicator focuses on natural ecosystems, especially forests, inland marshes, peat bogs, heathlands and nutrient-poor grasslands.

 Assessing the development

-The National Strategy on Biological Diversity includes the target of not exceeding the critical loads by 2020 (BMU 2007).
-This target is no longer feasible, but in the German Environment Agency's view it should remain a long-term goal.
-The Federal Government has set a new target in the German Sustainable Development Strategy 2016: The proportion of land affected by excess nitrogen deposition should fall by 35 % between 2005 and 2030 (Federal Government 2016).
-With the current basis for calculation, this gives a target value of 37 % in 2030.
+The Federal Government has set a new target in the revised German Sustainable Development Strategy: The proportion of land affected by excess nitrogen deposition should fall by 35 % between 2005 and 2030 (BReg 2016).
+With the current calculation basis, this results in a target value of 50 % in 2030.